Monaco in the Eurovision Song Contest: Absence

-TMC had announced that it was possible Monaco would return to the contest in after a two-year absence, following talks with the EBU, as well as new voting measures implemented in the contest that year.
-Despite this, Monaco did not compete in Moscow in 2009.
+TMC had announced that it would return to the contest in after a two-year absence, following talks with the EBU, as well as new voting measures implemented in the contest that year.
+Despite this, it did not compete in 2009.
 The EBU announced they would work harder to bring Monaco back into the contest in alongside other lapsed participants.

 The former head of the Monégasque delegation Philippe Boscagli accused certain countries of geopolitical voting, alleging the existence of Eastern European, Nordic, and Old European voting blocs, henceforth hindering Monaco's chances for qualification.
 With regards to the non-qualification of the Monégasque entry in 2006, "La Coco-Dance", he claimed that the audience voted more for the show than the song.
 As of 2025, TMC is part of the TF1 Group, the leading private broadcaster in France, and is available everywhere in France.
 TMC programs no longer revolve around the principality.
 As TF1 Group is the biggest competitor to the French public channels, it is unlikely that TMC would again broadcast the contest.
 When TMC did so between 2004 and 2006, its audience was much smaller than that of the French public channel.
 In those years, it was the government and the municipality of Monaco who chose the contestant and funded the delegation, while it is usually the responsibility of a broadcaster or a producer.